particle-iot/docs/src/content/reference/device-os/firmware.md

 This section describes the Device OS APIs that control Over the Air Updates.

 ### Controlling OTA Availability
-*Since 1.2.0*
+*Updated in Device OS 1.2.0*

 This feature allows the application developer to control when the device is available for firmware updates.
 This affects both over-the-air (OTA) and over-the-wire (OTW) updates.

-Firmware updates are enabled when the device starts up after a deep sleep or system reset.
+Firmware updates are enabled by default when the device starts up after a deep sleep or system reset.
 Applications may choose to disable firmware updates during critical periods by calling the `System.disableUpdates()` function and then enabling them again with `System.enableUpdates()`.

-When the firmware update is the result of a Intelligent Product Firmware Release, the update is delivered immediately after `System.enableUpdates()` is called.
+When the firmware update is the result of a [Intelligent Product Firmware Release](/tutorials/device-cloud/ota-updates/#intelligent-firmware-releases), the update is delivered immediately after `System.enableUpdates()` is called.

 Standard product firmware releases are delivered the next time the device connects to the cloud or when the current session expires or is revoked.

-### Pending Updates
-*Enterprise Only*

-When new product firmware is released with the `intelligent` option enabled, the firmware is delivered shortly after release when firmware updates are enabled for the device.

-When updates are disabled, firmware updates are not delivered to the device.
-Instead, the update is marked as pending.
-The system event `firmware_update_pending` is emmitted and the `System.updatesPending()` function returns `true`.
-The update is delivered when the application later re-enables updates by calling `System.enableUpdates()`, or when updates are forced, or when the device is restarted.

-### Forced Updates

-When the device is not available for updates, the pending firmware update is not normally delivered to the device.
-Updates can be forced so that they are delivered even when `System.disableUpdates()` has been called by the application.

-When updates are forced in the cloud, the `System.updatesForced()` function returns `true`.

-### System.enableUpdates()

-Enables firmware updates on this device.
-Updates are enabled by default when the device starts.

-Calling this function marks the device as available for updates.
-When updates are enabled, updates triggered from the cloud are delivered to the device.
-When updates are disabled, firmware updates are not delivered to the device unless forced.

 ### System.disableUpdates()